Skip to main content

 The Memory System is designed to:

-- Maintain task execution history
+• Maintain job execution history

-- Provide context for future tasks
+• Provide context for future jobs

 Memory Architecture